 The city of Istanbul and its people play a key role in the ‘Museum of Innocence’ too.
 Pamuk portrays the city as a cosmopolitan, chaotic mixture of history and modernity.
 A city of strong traditions and family values.
 A city where marriages must take place between social equals and where the sanctity of the family is enshrined in stone.
 There is one rule for men and quite another for women.
 A philandering husband is virile and fun-loving, whereas a similar woman would be rapidly divorced and outcast from society.
 Women are not independent, their status is defined by their husband and their family’s wealth.

 This novel is full of surprises, twists and turns.
 Kemal’s affair with Fusun is short-lived but his emotional attachment to her endures forever.
 In fact it strengthens over time.
-Kemal develops an increasing interest in the contents of the apartment where he and Fusun spent many hours.
-These artefacts associated with Fusun, earrings, tea cups, even cigarette stubs, become vitally important to Kemal.
-His relationship with these physical objects could best be described as an obsession.
-Interestingly, Pamuk the author, has always had an interest in ‘collections’ and visited many idiosyncratic museums during his research and writing of ‘The Museum of Innocence’.
+Kemal develops an obsession with Fusun and the happy times they had together.
+He develops an increasing interest in the contents of the apartment where he and Fusun spent many hours.
+These artefacts associated with Fusun including earrings, tea cups, even cigarette stubs, become vitally important to Kemal.
+His relationship with these physical objects could best be described as fanatical.
+Interestingly, Pamuk the author, has always had an interest in ‘collections’ and visited many idiosyncratic museums including the ‘Museo Bagatti Valsecchi’ in Milan during his research and writing of ‘The Museum of Innocence’.

 As the reader’s journey through the book progresses the visual associations with objects, physical objects, clothing, photographs, hair clips, cigarette stubs, becomes more and more intense.
-Pamuk’s desire to share with the reader, a story, a physical collection and in reality, his city, becomes overwhelming.
+Pamuk’s desire to share with the reader, not only a story, but also a physical collection of things, memories, bits and pieces and in reality, elements of the city of Istanbul too, becomes overwhelming.

 For the full article on the upcoming exhibition: Love, Museums and Inspiration.
 Orhan Pamuk’s Museum of Innocence in Milan